wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 {{<figure src="https://wpumacay.github.io/research_blog/imgs/img_deeprl_intuition_2.png" alt="fig-deeprl-intuition-2" position="center"
     caption="Figure 10.
 End to end training in the context of DeepRL.
-Taken from [7]" captionPosition="center" style="border-radius: 8px;" captionStyle="color: black;">}}
+Taken from [7]" captionPosition="center" style="border-radius: 8px;" >}}

-However, unlike supervised learning, the RL setup forces us to deal with sequential data, which break the i.i.d. assumption (independent and identically distributed).
+However, unlike supervised learning, the RL setup forces us to deal with sequential data, which breaks the i.i.d. assumption (independent and identically distributed).
 This brings correlations in the data that break direct vanilla approaches (just replacing the function approximator with a deep network, and hoping for the best).
-Moreover, unlike the tabular setup, there are no convergence guarantees for our algorithms when using non-linear function approximators (see Chapter 11 in [1]).
+Moreover, unlike the tabular setup, there are no convergence guarantees for our algorithms when using non-linear function approximators (see Chapter 11 in [1] for further info).

 To solve part of these issues, the authors in [2] developed various improvements to the Vanilla setting that helped stabilize learning and break these annoying